 However, don’t despair just yet.
 You might still be able to drive a minibus without the D1 entitlement, it’s just that you have to ensure that you stay within the guidelines as outlined in UK law.

-If you don’t meet those conditions – and you don’t have D1 entitlement – you won’t be able to drive a minibus without taking an additional test.
+If you don’t meet those following conditions – and you don’t have D1 entitlement – you won’t be able to drive a minibus without taking an additional driving test.

 Whether you have D1 entitlement or not, you’re not allowed to transport passengers for profit without a PSV and a PCV licence.
 To find out what types of minibus you can drive now, whether you need to seek D1 entitlement and what to do if you need to charge your passengers, read on.